6 Absolute temperature and entropy

 Consider now a third reservoir with temperature \(\theta_3\) such that \(\theta_1 > \theta_2 > \theta_3\), and consider a second reversible engine C’ which works between \(\theta_2\) and \(\theta_3\).
 The engine \(C'\) is rescaled in such a way that, in one cycle, it absorbs from the reservoir at \(\theta_2\) exactly the same amount of heat released by C, i.e. \(Q^{\rm C'}_2 = Q^{\rm C}_2 > 0\).
 We denote by \(Q^{\rm C'}_3\) the heat released by C’ to the reservoir at \(\theta_3\).
 Then, Equation 6.1 applied to C’ reads \[ \frac{Q^{\rm C'}_3}{Q^{\rm C'}_2} = f(\theta_3,\theta_2). \tag{6.2}\]

 We define a combined machine consisting of the two engines C and C’ running simultaneously, sharing the same reservoir at \(\theta_2\) and working between \(\theta_1\) and \(\theta_3\).
 The combined machine is cyclic, absorbs heat \(Q^{\rm C}_1>0\) from the hot reservoir at \(\theta_1\), releases heat \(Q^{\rm C'}_3>0\) to the cold reservoir at \(\theta_3\).
 It does not exchange net heat with the reservoir at \(\theta_2\) by construction and it produces net work given by the sum of the works produced by the individual engines.
 Therefore, the combined machine is a reversible engine itself.
-Equation 6.1 applied to the combined machine reads \[ \frac{Q^{\rm C'}_3}{Q^{\rm C}_1} = f(\theta_3,\theta_1). \tag{6.3}\] Now, combining the above three equations with the condition that no net heat is exchanged with the reservoir at \(\theta_2\) (i.e. \(Q^{\rm C}_2 = Q^{\rm C'}_2\)), we get \[ f(\theta_3,\theta_1) = \frac{Q^{\rm C'}_3}{Q^{\rm C}_1} = \frac{Q^{\rm C}_2}{Q^{\rm C}_1} \frac{Q^{\rm C'}_3}{Q^{\rm C'}_2} = f(\theta_2,\theta_1) f(\theta_3,\theta_2). \tag{6.4}\] At this stage, the above equation makes sense only if \(\theta_1 > \theta_2 > \theta_3\).
+Equation 6.1 applied to the combined machine reads \[ \frac{Q^{\rm C'}_3}{Q^{\rm C}_1} = f(\theta_3,\theta_1). \tag{6.3}\] Now, combining the above three equations with the condition that no net heat is exchanged with the reservoir at \(\theta_2\) (i.e. \(Q^{\rm C}_2 = Q^{\rm C'}_2\)), we get \[ f(\theta_3,\theta_1) = \frac{Q^{\rm C'}_3}{Q^{\rm C}_1} = \frac{Q^{\rm C'}_3}{Q^{\rm C'}_2} \frac{Q^{\rm C}_2}{Q^{\rm C}_1} = f(\theta_3,\theta_2) f(\theta_2,\theta_1). \tag{6.4}\] At this stage, the above equation makes sense only if \(\theta_1 > \theta_2 > \theta_3\).

-Equation 6.4 motivates extending \(f\) to all temperature pairs; the original definition (Equation 6.1) remains in force for \(\theta_1 < \theta_2\), while for the remaining cases we set \[ f(\theta_1, \theta_2) = \begin{cases} 1 & \text{if } \theta_1 = \theta_2 \\ 1/f(\theta_2, \theta_1) & \text{if } \theta_1 > \theta_2 \end{cases} \ . \] With this extended definition, one easily checks that the composition rule \[ f(\theta_3,\theta_1) = f(\theta_3,\theta_2) f(\theta_2,\theta_1) \tag{6.5}\] holds for all temperatures \(\theta_1\), \(\theta_2\) and \(\theta_3\).
+Equation 6.4 motivates extending \(f\) to all temperature pairs.
+In what follows, the symbols \(\theta_1\) and \(\theta_2\) are reused as generic labels for the two arguments of \(f\), no longer tied to the hot/cold roles they played in the construction above.
+The original definition (Equation 6.1) was given for the case where the first slot holds the colder temperature, so it remains in force whenever \(\theta_1 < \theta_2\).
+For the remaining cases we set \[ f(\theta_1, \theta_2) = \begin{cases} 1 & \text{if } \theta_1 = \theta_2 \\ 1/f(\theta_2, \theta_1) & \text{if } \theta_1 > \theta_2 \end{cases} \ . \] With this extended definition, one easily checks that the composition rule \[ f(\theta_3,\theta_1) = f(\theta_3,\theta_2) f(\theta_2,\theta_1) \tag{6.5}\] holds for all temperatures \(\theta_1\), \(\theta_2\) and \(\theta_3\).

 The absolute temperature scale is defined as follows.
 One chooses a reference state, which is customarily taken to be the triple point of water, with empirical temperature \(\theta_{\rm tr}\).
 The absolute temperature \(T^{\rm abs}\) of a state with empirical temperature \(\theta\) is defined by \[ T^{\rm abs} = f(\theta, \theta_{\rm tr}) \times 273.16\ \mathrm{K} \ . \] Since \(f(\theta_{\rm tr}, \theta_{\rm tr}) = 1\), the triple point of water has absolute temperature \(T^{\rm abs}_{\rm tr} = 273.16\ \mathrm{K}\) by construction.
 The composition rule (Equation 6.5) implies that the heat ratio for a reversible engine can be expressed in terms of absolute temperatures as \[ \frac{Q^{\rm C}_2}{Q^{\rm C}_1} = f(\theta_2,\theta_1) = \frac{f(\theta_2, \theta_{\rm tr})}{f(\theta_1, \theta_{\rm tr})} = \frac{T^{\rm abs}_2}{T^{\rm abs}_1}. \] Therefore, the efficiency of a reversible engine can be expressed in terms of absolute temperatures as \[ \eta^{\rm C} = 1 - \frac{Q^{\rm C}_2}{Q^{\rm C}_1} = 1 - \frac{T^{\rm abs}_2}{T^{\rm abs}_1}. \]